 What kind of poles do I need?

 Very little is required in the way of equipment other than some poles.
 Nordic walking poles are different to trekking or walking poles.
 They use a strap that is left and right specific as opposed to a loop as is found on trekking and walking poles.
 They have a removable rubber paw, for on road and other similar surfaces.
 Underneath the rubber paw is a tungsten carbide tip for use off road.
+Whilst it is possible to use Nordic walking poles for trekking it is not possible to use trekking poles for Nordic walking.

 How long should the poles be?